The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 printing the message from a terminating error and treating it as handled.
 The

-error can be handled with try / catch
+error can be handled with try / catch and the first variation is to change

 function four to show that.